Importance sampling for stochastic reaction-diffusion equations in the moderate deviation regime

-To the best of our knowledge, importance sampling for nonlinear SRDEs is rigorously studied here for the first time.
-The main difficulty for large deviation schemes lies in the task of identifying a finite-dimensional exit submanifold (if any).
-We are able to overcome this obstacle by working in the moderate deviation regime.
-As we show in the sequel, the latter is equivalent to linearizing the dynamics in a neighborhood of the equilibrium $x^*$.
-Consequently, the results of \cite{salins2017rare} can be applied locally at the cost of a linearization error which is, however, negligible as $\epsilon\to 0$.
-The design of such a scheme and proof of its good asymptotic and pre-asymptotic performance is the main contribution of this paper.
+The design of an importance sampling scheme and proof of its good asymptotic and pre-asymptotic performance is the main contribution of this paper.
 In the course of our analysis, we prove an MDP for additive-noise SRDEs with a non-Lipschitz nonlinearity which cannot be found in the literature (see Theorem \ref{MDPthm} and Remark \ref{MDPrem}).
 Furthermore, our theory is applied to the stochastic Allen-Cahn (also known as real Ginzburg-Landau or Chafee-Infante) equation and supplemented by simulation studies.
 In contrast to the linear case, there is a number of interesting cases where the aforementioned spectral gap is not satisfied.
 Another novel feature of this work is the construction of changes of measure that perform well asymptotically (i.e. as $\epsilon\to0$) in the absence of this condition (see Hypothesis \ref{A3c'} below).